misterkillerman/CountOnMeServer/README.md

 URL is in properties file

 # Instructions
-npm start in Server repo
+mvn spring-boot:run in Server repo

 npm start in CountOnMe repo